 Understanding Data Encryption on QDS¶

 Qubole always caches metadata, command results, and the notebook paragraphs-results.
-Notebook paragraph-results and commands are stored in Amazon S3 and cached on Qubole serves.
+This is independent of data on AWS S3.
+Notebook paragraph-results and commands are stored in Amazon S3 and cached on Qubole servers.

 - Metadata for one day that is 24 hours